ibi/wf-extension-tutorial/README.md

 **NOTE: If *JS Viz* requires a lot of code, then you may want to create an external js file like d3_bar_chart.js and put the com_ibi_d3_bar_chart object there.
 If you take this route, be sure to add it to the lib folder.**

-* On line 127 of com.ibi.d3_bar_chart.js, the function is called passing the WebFOCUS® API renderConfig object.
+* On line 127 of com.ibi.d3_bar_chart.js, the function is called passing the WebFOCUS<sup>®</sup> API renderConfig object.

-* On line 108, noDataRenderCallback function creates a dummyset of data for WebFOCUS® to use if the content author hasn't chosen any fields to use in InfoAssist / Designer.
+* On line 108, noDataRenderCallback function creates a dummyset of data for WebFOCUS<sup>®</sup> to use if the content author hasn't chosen any fields to use in InfoAssist / Designer.
 You could also just show a message saying something along the lines of "Please add more fields to the buckets" by inserting html markup into the element with the id enderConfig.container.id.

 As mentioned earlier, please see https://github.com/ibi/wf-extensions-chart/wiki/Creating-a-WebFocus-Extension to get a better understanding of the properties and

 ### 2.2 - Packaging the extension ###

-The template project comes with a simple example of how to package up all the files required for the extension to be deployed to WebFOCUS®.
+The template project comes with a simple example of how to package up all the files required for the extension to be deployed to WebFOCUS<sup>®</sup>.

 The batch file "win_build_d3_bar_chart.bat" deletes and creates a build folder, then copies all the necessary files into the build\com.ibi.d3_bar_chart folder.